NBISweden/workshop-in-the-cloud/README.md

   - bwa=0.7.15
 ```

+You can find the available bioconda packages in the Bioconda [archive][bio].
 For more information on how to manage Conda environments consult the [documentation][conda]

 ## Launch the system